Live From SIGGRAPH 2022

-Attain the proper permissions for the representative image and video in your submission by 14 May 2021.
+Attain the proper permissions for the representative image and video in your submission by 25 May 2022.
 This media will be used for event-related promotional purposes.
+(For example, see the SIGGRAPH 2021 trailer.)
 If your work references other work that is copyrighted, additional proof of permissions will be required.
 For more information, see the ACM Authors Portal.

 - Attend Virtual Rehearsal(s)

-Attend a mandatory virtual rehearsal in June 2021 (multiple if deemed necessary by Real-Time Live!
+Attend a mandatory virtual rehearsal in June 2022 (or multiple if deemed necessary by Real-Time Live!
 Chair).
 You will be expected to demonstrate your entire presentation in six minutes or less to the Real-Time Live!
 Committee.